NVIDIA/NeMo-Guardrails/docs/architecture/README.md

 **Note**: The prompt itself contains other elements, such as the sample conversation and the current history of the conversation.

-Once the canonical form is generated, a new `user_intent` event is created.
+Once the canonical form is generated, a new `UserIntent` event is created.

 ### Decide Next Steps

-Once the `user_intent` event is created, there are two potential paths:
+Once the `UserIntent` event is created, there are two potential paths:

 1. There is a pre-defined flow that can decide what should happen next; or
 2. The LLM is used to decide the next step.